TrshPuppy/obsidian-notes/README.md

 If you prefer to browse my notes w/o the help of Obsidian, just know that some markdown formatting will not make sense and will make the notes harder to read.

 This repo is for my organization and reference but can be viewed by the public.
-Feel free to use these notes for your own reference or education.
-However, I cannot guarantee their accuracy.
+Feel free to use these notes for your own reference or education, however, I cannot guarantee their accuracy.
 Thanks! :)

 ## P.S.
 Nested Repos!
 Check out the [nested-repos](https://github.com/TrshPuppy/obsidian-notes/tree/main/nested-repos) directory to see sub-folders of my notes which I've contextualized into their own repos!